 Which of the following is the most common cause of hypoparathyroidism ?

-The most common cause of hypoparathyroidism is accidental removal or damage to the parathyroid glands during thyroidectomy or other neck surgeries.
+The most common cause of hypoparathyroidism is accidental removal or damage to the parathyroid glands during thyroid surgery (e.g., total thyroidectomy).

 One cell whispers to its neighbor — “Make acid, bhai.”
 That’s power.